What is nasal trauma?

 Nasal trauma is an injury to your nose or the areas that surround and support your nose.
 Internal or external injuries can cause nasal trauma.
 The position of your nose makes your nasal bones, cartilage, and soft tissue particularly vulnerable to external injuries.

-- chemical injuries to the nasal interior
+- chemical irritation or injuries to the inside of your nose

-- obstruction by foreign object
+- obstruction by a foreign object

 - motor vehicle accidents

-- physical assaults
+- physical assault or abuse

 - infections from nasal piercings

-- inhaling irritating substances
+- irritation caused by inhaling certain substances

 - sniffing cocaine or other illegal drugs

-- foreign objects lodged in the nose
+- getting a foreign object lodged in your nose

 - Sit upright and lean forward to reduce blood pressure in your nose.

-- Refrain from picking or blowing your nose for several hours.
+- While completing these steps, breathe through your mouth and keep your head higher than your heart.
+Refrain from picking or blowing your nose for several hours afterward.

 - Sleep with your head raised to reduce pain and swelling.

 - If you suspect that your nose is broken, contact your doctor.

 To remove a foreign object from your nose:

 - Try to gently blow the object out of your nose by pinching shut the unaffected nostril.

 - If the object is visible and can be easily grasped, try to gently remove it with tweezers.